techtraits/techtraits-blog/_posts/2011-06-12-iphone-sdk-hello-world.markdown

 ---
 <hr />

-<p style="text-align: justify;">This is a tutorial for beginners to the IPhone SDK and includes instructions on creating a basic HelloWorld program.
+<p style="text-align: justify;">This is a tutorial for beginners to the iPhone SDK and includes instructions on creating a basic HelloWorld program.
 The program demonstrates the use of Views, Labels and UIButtons.
 I will be using the 4.3 SDK so some features may not be available in the earlier version.</p>

 <!--more-->